Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Results and Discussion

-From the Matsubara quasiparticle fraction analysis, we know that these two parameter sets represent quantum critical points, thus yielding the observation that the $t_\perp$ values corresponding to the isosbestic points are, in fact, quantum critical points.
+From the Matsubara quasiparticle fraction analysis (as shown in Fig.~\ref{fig:qpwvsT}) and the vanishing of the scales (Fig.~\ref{fig:energyscales}), we know that the two parameter sets, namely, $(U/D,t_\perp/D)= (1.75,1.033)$ and $(1.2,1.077)$, represent quantum critical points.
+Combining this inference with the self-energy analysis shown in Fig.~\ref{fig:isos}, yields the observation that the $t_\perp$ values corresponding to the quantum critical points are also isosbestic points.
 Indeed, it is well known that strongly correlated systems display {\it isosbestic} crossing points as a typical conspicuous feature in several observable quantities like the specific heat or the optical conductivity~\cite{isb1}.
 In quantum critical systems, the Binder cumulant obtained from local magnetization was shown to display such an intersection point that coincides with the QCP~\cite{glossop2011critical}.
 The identification of the QCP through an isosbestic point in the exponent that determines the Matsubara frequency dependence of the local, one-particle, self-energy is one of the highlights of this work.